09 — Testing the Untestable

 The Problem

-I had a 5-tier endgame dungeon, legendary gear drops from gym leaders, and post-Champion content — but the feedback loop was slow.
+The 5-tier endgame dungeon was built.
+Legendary gear dropped from gym leaders.
+Post-Champion content was in place.
+But the feedback loop was slow.
 Playing from Pallet Town to the credits takes hours.
 Testing the Rift Zone meant beating the game first.
 Every time.

-In professional software development, you write tests.
 On a GBA, there are no tests.
-There’s no console.log.
-There’s no debugger.
+No console.log.
+No debugger.
 You boot the ROM, play, and see what happens.
-The feedback loop for endgame content was brutal.
+The endgame feedback loop was brutal.

 I needed a shortcut.